Yield Challenge Rules

 Before the plot is harvested, the person supervising the harvest must ensure the entrant has emptied the combine, cart, wagon or truck, so no soybeans have been left in it.
 Carts, wagons and trucks will be weighed are empty on a certified scale to record tare weight.
 Harvested soybeans may be weighed in a weigh wagon or on a certified scale.

 A third-party witness must be present when harvesting the two-acre area for the contest.
-The witness must verify with a signature that all harvest data is correct on the proper Harvest Form (Side-by-Side Plot Harvest Form or 100-Bushel/Crop District Contest Harvest Form).
+The witness must verify with a signature that all harvest data is correct on the proper Harvest Form (100-Bushel/Crop District Contest Harvest Form, Double Crop Harvest Form or Side-by-Side Plot Harvest Form).
 A representative sample must be taken immediately for determining moisture content.
 For the 100-Bushel Challenge, grain must be weighed on a certified commercial scale and the original scale ticket submitted with the 100-Bushel Harvest Entry Form and signed by both verifiers.

 Yields will be calculated based on No. 1 grade soybeans and will consist of the weight of harvested soybeans, corrected to 13 percent moisture and converted to bushels per acre.
 Percent moisture must be measured.
 If you are measuring in the field take an average of three moisture samples.
 If you weigh at a commercial scale, the scale ticket will report percent moisture.
 Foreign matter does not need to be determined.

-To complete your entry in the Yield Challenge, download the Side-by-Side Plot Harvest Form or 100-Bushel/Crop District Contest Harvest Form.
-Complete the form, scan and email it to email@example.com.
+To complete your entry in the Yield Challenge, download the 100-Bushel/Crop District Contest Harvest Form, Double Crop Harvest Form or Side-by-Side Plot Harvest Form.
+Complete the form, scan and email it to firstname.lastname@example.org.
 Submissions by email are only being accepted to prevent entries from being lost in the mail or misplaced if hand delivered.
 Please complete all the information requested in the harvest forms.
 This information helps us recognize your production practices and those treatments that contributed to yield.
 Failure to complete the form can lead to being disqualified.